vguleaev/vguleaev.dev/src/content/blog/which-tailwind-library-to-pick-for-react-app.md

 ## Material Tailwind

-Overall very good library for React, has a lot of components, reminds me of Bootsrap.
+Overall a very good library for React, has a lot of components, reminds me of Bootstrap.
 You just import ready components and use them.
-Looks also very good.
-One drawback I notice, if you start to override styles it gets little bit messy.
+It also looks very good.
+One drawback I notice, if you start to override styles it gets a little bit messy.

 ## Wind UI

 Very interesting and good looking library.
-It has no npm package, it uses default tailwind theme.
-All you need to do is copy pate the components.
-It comes with fully ready React components that you can just copy pate into your project.
+It has no npm package, it uses the default Tailwind theme.
+All you need to do is copy paste the components.
+It comes with fully ready React components that you can just copy paste into your project.
 Definitely deserves attention!

 ## Flowbite

 Flowbite is one of the most stable and oldest Tailwind CSS libraries.
 It does not have JSX and in general can be used with any UI framework.
-It has interactive components (e.g. modal) but it comes with small javascript script that you need to import for reactivity.
-There is react version of Flowbite which is called Flowbite React.
-But I would not use it since its still in version zero and it's not safe to use unstable libraries.
+It has interactive components (e.g. modal) but it comes with a small javascript file that you need to import for reactivity.
+There is a React version of Flowbite which is called Flowbite React.
+But I would not use it since it's still in version zero and it's not safe to use unstable libraries.

 ## Daisy UI

-Good library, pure CSS, has good amount of components, some of them done with default browser implementation (e.g native browsers Modals, Selects etc).
+Good library, pure CSS, has a good amount of components, some of them done with default browser implementation (e.g native browsers Modals, Selects etc).
 No Javascript at all.
-You need make components interactive yourself.
+You need to make components interactive yourself.

 ## Preline UI

 Looks very nice, has no React version, no JSX copy paste components.
-You need to install small javascript file for interactive components.
+You need to add a small javascript file for interactive components.

 ## Ripple UI